Conférence « L’Europe sociale : insignifiante, en rattrapage ou dangereuse ?»

 Exhibition tours

-We regularly organize tours of cultural exhibitions or research facilities, either with a UNIGE professor or another expert.
+We regularly organise tours of cultural exhibitions or research facilities, either with a UNIGE professor or another expert.
 The CERN, the Fondation Gianadda, the MEG (Musée d’ethnographie de Genève) and the Physiscope, not to mention the UNIGE gallery, are just some of our regular destinations.

 Our trips: